Uniformed services of the United States: Federal executive departments

 The NOAA Corps was created as the United States Coast and Geodetic Survey Corps, a component of the United States Coast and Geodetic Survey, on 22 May 1917.
 It was removed from the Coast and Geodetic Survey and became a component of the Environmental Science Services Administration (ESSA) as the Environmental Science Services Administration Corps (ESSA Corps) upon the establishment of ESSA on 13 July 1965.
 The ESSA Corps became the NOAA Corps as a component of NOAA when ESSA was abolished and NOAA simultaneously was created on 3 October 1970.
 Under all three names, the corps has been an element of the Department of Commerce throughout its existence.
+The corps may be detailed to the armed forces by order of the president.

 Statutory definition

 The eight uniformed services are defined by :